google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 an ad tagging library for DFP that can dynamically build ad requests.
 GPT takes key details such as ad unit name, ad size, and custom targeting, builds the request, and displays the ad on web pages.
-See <a href="https://support.google.com/dfp_premium/answer/3423562?hl=en">Double-click's Building responsive ads</a> to learn how to use this API.
+See <a href="https://support.google.com/dfp_premium/answer/3423562?hl=en">Double-click's Building responsive ads</a>
+to learn how to use this API.

+If you’re a large site with a dedicated advertising sales team, this is the product for you.

 #### DoubleClick Ad Exchange